antfroger/php-version-action/README.md

 ## Overview

-From your `composer.json` and the released versions of PHP (read from [PHP.Watch](https://php.watch)), this action determines a matrix of all the versions to be used as a build matrix in your GitHub actions.
+From your `composer.json` and the released versions of PHP (read from [PHP.Watch](https://php.watch)), this action determines a matrix of all the versions to be used as a build matrix in your GitHub Actions.

 It also exposes the minimal and latest versions as variables to your workflow.